Sponsorship collective logo

 Reputation is everything for a charity.
 Public perception and reputation can make or break a charitable organization, so having a policy that determines the types of companies that a charity aligns itself with is crucial.
 What may be an appropriate relationship between one charity and a sponsor would not necessarily be appropriate for another.

-In many cases, ethical policies also cover additional aspects of the relationship, including the types of gift to be accepted or the terms that are to be included within a sponsorship agreement.
-For example, some terms of delivering the sponsorship benefits under a contract could place a charity under considerable burden to deliver on their promises.
+For example, some terms of delivering the sponsorship benefits under a contract could place a charity under a considerable burden to deliver on their promises.
 An appropriate policy should protect a charity from inadvertently entering into such agreements that draw on resources beyond a reasonable point.

 What types of organizations do you think are most at risk without having an ethical policy?